-2 The Admissions Timetable
+1 The Admissions Timetable

-2.1 Consultation
+1.1 Consultation

-- 2.1.1 The Cabot Learning Federation (CLF) sets out admission arrangements annually.
+- 1.1.1 The Cabot Learning Federation (CLF) sets out admission arrangements annually.
 Where changes are proposed to admission arrangements, the federation will first publicly consult on those arrangements.
-If no changes are made to admission arrangements, the Academy admissions policy will be consulted on at least once every 7 years. - 2.1.2 For admission arrangements for entry in September 2025 and all subsequent years, consultation will be for a minimum of 6 weeks and will take place between 1 October and 31 January of the school year before those arrangements are to apply.
-An illustration of these timeframes is contained in Table 1 below. - 2.1.3 As their own admission authority, CLF academies are not required to consult on their Published Admission Number (PAN) where they propose either to increase or keep the same PAN;

-however, where a PAN is increased the Academy will notify the LA and publish details on the Academy website.

-- 2.1.4 When consultation is required, the CLF will consult the following parties on the proposed admission arrangements: - 2.1.5 - a.
+If no changes are made to admission arrangements, the Academy admissions policy will be consulted on at least once every 7 years. - 1.1.2 For admission arrangements for entry in September 2026 and all subsequent years, consultation will be for a minimum of 6 weeks and will take place between 1 October and 31 January of the school year before those arrangements are to apply.
+An illustration of these timeframes is contained in Table 1 below. - 1.1.3 As their own admission authority, CLF academies are not required to consult on their Published Admission Number (PAN) where they propose either to increase or keep the same PAN; however, where a PAN is increased the Academy will notify the LA and publish details on the Academy website. - 1.1.4 When consultation is required, the CLF will consult the following parties on the proposed admission arrangements: - 1.1.5 - a.
 Parents/carers of children between the ages of 2 18; - b.
 South Gloucestershire LA; - c.
 The Admission Forum for South Gloucestershire LA (where this exists); - d.
 Any other admission authorities for primary and secondary schools located within the relevant area for consultation set by South Gloucestershire LA; - e.
 Any other governing body/Academy Council for primary and secondary schools (as far as not falling within paragraph c)) located within the relevant area for consultation; - f.
 Affected admission authorities in neighbouring local authority areas.

-2.2 Determination
+1.2 Determination

-2.2.1 Once feedback from the consultation has been considered the CLF must determine the admission arrangements and must notify the Local Authority (LA) of these and publish them on the relevant Academy website.
+- 1.2.1 Once feedback from the consultation has been considered the CLF must determine the admission arrangements and must notify the Local Authority (LA) of these and publish them on the relevant Academy website. - 1.3 Offers and Acceptance of Offers - 2.3.1 Offers are made and need to be accepted by the dates set out at Table 1 below.